Who pays closing costs, buyers or sellers?

 If you’re still wondering who pays closing costs, know that sellers have closing costs, too.
 Unfortunately, they don’t have the same flexibility to shop for and negotiate lower closing costs than buyers do.
 But home sellers should still be aware and prepared to pay the out-of-pocket charges on their sale.Compare mortgage lenders.
 Start here

-The biggest single item the seller pays is usually the commission paid to your real estate agent, mortgage broker, or Realtor.
-That’s commonly 5% or 6% of the purchase price.
-Yes, that’s often shared with the buyer’s agent— but it’s typically still paid for by the seller.
+The biggest single item the seller pays is usually the real estate agent’s commission.
+Commissions are also paid to a mortgage broker or Realtor, depending on the type of service you use.
+Sellers typically pay 5% or 6% of the purchase price in closing costs.
+Yes, that’s often shared with the buyer’s agent — but it’s typically still paid for by the seller.